FAQ

 What is inside an ICD?

-Your ICD has an outer case, a battery, a small computer, and a connector block at the top of the case that connects the device to the leads.
-All electronic parts are sealed inside a metal case, sometimes called a “can,” made of titanium.
+Your ICD has an outer casing, a battery, a small computer, and a connector block at the top that connects the device to the leads.
+All electronic components are sealed inside a metal case made of titanium, which is used because it is lightweight, durable, and biocompatible with the human body.

 What is inside a pacemaker?